ColoredCow/portal/docs/installation.md

 Before you start following the guidelines, make sure to go through the [prerequisites guide](./prerequisites.md) to install the required tools and packages on your machine.

+#### Dockerized installation:

+If you are using Docker, no seperate installation of phpMyAdmin/PHP, apache and mysql is needed.
+For installation via Docker follow this document [installation-docker](./installation-docker.md)

+#### Non Dockerized installation:

 **Note:** If you are a Windows user, use GitBash or PowerShell instead of the command prompt.

 1. Navigate to the right directory where your project will be locally saved